chunweiz/CCUX/doc/control.md

 > [OpenUI5 Control API and behavior](https://github.com/SAP/openui5/blob/master/docs/controllibraries.md#the-control-api-and-behavior)

-The code below acts as the template for your new control:
+This will be the template for your new control:

 ```
+#!js
 /*global sap, ute*/

 sap.ui.define(